mikedsosa/Mike01/README.md

 An icon for the website (displayed on the tab next to the title) (#notcoveredinthevideos) Style the site using a CSS file.
 Level of styling is up to you, but only CSS for now.
 (No Bootstrap, Angular, etc. on this assignment.
 We'll get there!)

-Build a JavaScript program that calculates and displays both a final percentage and a letter grade using the "Grade Calculator" form entries based on the weights listed in the syllabus.
+Build a JavaScript program that calculates and displays both a final percentage and a letter grade using the "Grade Calculator" form entries based on the weights listed in the syllabus."

-As always, write good code (use indentation, commenting, whitespace, descriptive variable names, etc.)"
+Part 2
 "Convert the Web App you created in Assignment #1 to an MVC structure following the pattern in this week's videos.
 Separate your Grade Calculator program into a second view and add navigation to access that page.
 Create a model for your Grade Calculation form.

 Be sure to include: